Boereck/eclipse-starter/README.md

 However, these variables do not have to be set.
 The Rust build will select default values based on the build target.

+Note that the companion shared library name does not match the name of the current C build.
+Appearently Cargo's ability to name output dynamic libraries is limited.
+So the rename must be done in a separate post-build step.

 ### Windows

 To create a Windows launcher with resource information applied, a Windows SDK needs to be installed.